 A payable on death account or POD is a special type of bank account that is recognized under United States state law.
 POD accounts can be set up for savings accounts, checking accounts, money markets, and savings bonds as well as certificates of deposit.

 A POD offers an easy way to keep the money – even a large sum out of probate.

 POD is also called the “poor man’s trust.”
-And it’s true that a free payable on death account assignment avoids probate just as well as an expensive attorney-drawn living trust would.
+And it’s true because a free payable on death account assignment avoids probate as an expensive attorney-drawn living trust would.